Can you learn meditation at home? If you’re just beginning in Buddhism, one thing you’re bound to need help with is learning Meditation.

-Although there is always limits to what you can learn from books alone, they are still a wealth of knowledge and assistance to your practice.
+Although there are always limits to what you can learn from books alone, they are still a wealth of knowledge and assistance to your practice.
 Here are a few to start off with:

-- Idiot’s Guide to Meditation: Despite the title, it’s a great book to get you started!
-Virtually everything is in this book to get you started, and covers a lot of topics that you may have questions on, or curious about.
+- Idiot’s Guide to Meditation: Despite the title, it’s an enjoyable book to get you started!
+Virtually everything is in this book to get you started and covers a lot of topics that you may have questions on, or curious about.

-- For all Living Beings: If you want to apply meditation to Buddhism, this is a great book to help you with that.
-An entire section of the book is devoted to meditative concentration which is easily explained, yet still thorough for someone new to Buddhism.
+- For all Living Beings: If you want to apply meditation to Buddhism, this is a terrific book to help you with that.
+An entire section of the book is devoted to meditative concentration, which is easily explained, yet still thorough for someone new to Buddhism.

 - Wildmind: A Step by Step Guide to Meditation: Bodhipaksa has lots of books and CDs devoted to meditation, and this one should be on your list if you’re just beginning with meditation.

 - FREE: If you would like a free booklet about meditation, look no further than this one by Ven.
 Master Hsing Yun.
 This focuses on Ch’an meditation, which is commonly known in the West as “Zen” (thanks to its name in Japan).
 Download here, and you can even request a free printed copy thanks to donations by others: http://www.fgsitc.org/meditation/